 To the end where it all began: Ribbon Ribe

 Let’s go to the omega, the end of the Frisia Coast Trail.
 To Ribe in southern Jutland, Denmark.
 The oldest town of Scandinavia.
 A town located on the banks of the river Ribe Å. A modest river that flows out into the Wadden Sea opposite the islands Fanø and Mandø.
-It started as a seasonal marketplace.
+Ribe started as a seasonal marketplace.
 Year-round settlement began around the year 700.
 Everything in a peaceful time still.
 Only with the raid on island Lindisfarne in Northumberland in 793, the Norsemen would launch the Age of the Vikings (Näsman 2000).
-Exactly the opposite what the founders of Ribe had in mind, namely free trade and making money yourself.
-In this sense the Vikings did not honour the true spirit of their oldest town.
+Exactly the opposite what the founders of Ribe had in mind, namely: free trade and making lots of money for yourself.
+In this respect the Vikings did not honour the true spirit of their oldest town.
 But who were its founders?

-From around mid-seventeenth century, supra-regional trade started the flourish in the north-western Europe.
-Trade via the hwæl-weġ 'waterway' (an Old English kenning which literally translates as 'whale-way'), either sea or river.
+From around mid-seventeenth century, supra-regional trade started the flourish in the northwestern Europe.
+Trade via the hwæl-weġ 'waterway' (an Old English kenning which literally translates as 'whale-way/road'), either sea or river.
 Connecting the Anglo-Saxon world, Frisia and the Frankish hinterland with each other.
-And the trade extended to southern Scandinavia and the Baltic Sea too.
+And the trade extended into southern Scandinavia and the Baltic Sea too.
 Silver pennies as the new currency was introduced by the Franks and the Frisians, soon followed by the Anglo-Saxons, to facilitate the liberal trade.
-Frisia was ideally located, along the southern North Sea coast with access to the rivers Scheldt, Rhine, Meuse and Ems.
+Frisia was ideally located, along the southern North Sea coast with access to the major rivers Scheldt, Rhine, Meuse and Ems.
 Frisian merchants indisputably became the freighters of the Early Middle Ages.

 Not only provided the landing of Ribe onward maritime connections dominated by the Frisians, one could also travel more inland east, following the river Ribe Å. Important too was that Ribe was the location of the river crossing of the Droveway.
 In the Early Middle Ages there probably was a bridge already.
 The Droveway ran in the West Jutlandic coastal zone parallel to the North Sea and existed already in the Stone Age (Søvsø 2020).
 Therefore, Ribe was a strategic spot where maritime transport and transport overland met.
 From Ribe there was also easy access to Hærvejen or the King's Highway.
 So, from Ribe you could ride the King's Highway (Morrison 1967).
 Onward transportation over land to the north to, among other, Århus and to the east, notably to Hedeby (Sindbæk 2007).